 Read our Discover personal loan review loan to learn more.

 Why Payoff stands out: Payoff’s personal loan is designed specifically for people who want to eliminate or reduce high-interest credit card balances.
 The company provides one-on-one support, including welcome calls and first-year quarterly check-ins, to help members as they work to get their finances back on track.

-- Potentially lower rates than average credit card — Interest rates for Payoff loans start well below the May 2019 average credit card APR of 15.13%, as reported by the Federal Reserve.
+- Potentially lower rates than average credit card — Interest rates for Payoff loans start well below the February 2021 average credit card APR of 14.75%, as reported by the Federal Reserve.
 Paying a lower rate may help minimize interest charges while you pay off debt.
-But Payoff APRs can reach up to 24.99%, so there’s no a guarantee that you’ll get a lower rate than what you were paying on your credit cards.
+But Payoff APRs can be higher, so there’s no guarantee that you’ll get a lower rate than what you were paying on your credit cards.

-- Origination fee — Payoff may charge an origination fee of up to 5%, which is deducted from your loan amount when it’s issued.
+- Origination fee — Payoff may charge an origination fee, which is deducted from your loan amount when it’s issued.
 But it doesn’t charge any application, late, prepayment, returned-check or check-processing fees.

 - No direct debt payments — Payoff doesn’t offer direct payments to creditors.
 So if you get a loan from the company, you’ll need to pay off each of your creditors on your own.